Virgin Media Router Hacking Compromises 800,000 Customers: Here's How To Stay Safe

 With so many devices now reliant on the internet and people frequently accessing Wi-Fi, maintaining the security and privacy of mobile devices, smart speakers, or laptops has become of paramount importance.
-Tech companies around the world are waging a continuous war against hackers and others who present a danger to the security.
+Tech companies around the world are waging a continuous war against hackers and others who present a danger to security.

 However, the defense in some cases is not strong enough to guarantee protection.
-A recent investigation discovered that people using a particular router from Virgin Media may be especially under risk of getting hacked if they do not take proper precaution.
+A recent investigation discovered that people using a particular router from Virgin Media may be especially at risk of getting hacked if they do not take proper precaution.

 After the results of the investigation came to light, Virgin Media advised more than 800,000 customers of its Super Hub 2 router to change their default passwords, if they had already not done so.